-This is the seventh in a series of notes to fifteen lectures for my class ITSF5016 "Ethnography of Education"
+This is the seventh in a series of notes to fifteen lectures for my class ITSF5016 "Anthropology of Education"

 1. Dell Hymes, "ethnographies of speaking," and the rethinking of what to study when studying human languages: